Key Breed Facts

 The Mexican Hairless boasts an interesting history with the Aztecs believing these dogs were given to them by the Gods and that they possessed special magical healing powers.
 They were named Xoloitzcuintle which translated means God Dog.
 They are very warm to the touch and as such, Xolos were often used to keep people warm too.
 When an Aztec died, their dogs were buried with them in their tombs because the belief was these dogs knew the way to the "Land of the Dead".
 Xolos were also considered a delicacy by the Aztecs which was one of the reasons their numbers fell very low at one point in ancient history.
 Luckily, these extraordinary hairless dogs survived and have been around for over 3000 years.

-In fact, the breed almost vanished altogether on several occasions more especially when the Aztecs were conquered during the 16th century, then again during the Mexican revolution, but in 1954 thanks to the endeavours and dedication of breed enthusiasts, an expedition led by Norman Pelham-Wright was mounted with an end goal being to save the Mexican Hairless from extinction.
+The breed almost vanished altogether on several occasions more especially when the Aztecs were conquered during the 16th century, then again during the Mexican revolution, but in 1954 thanks to the endeavours and dedication of breed enthusiasts, an expedition led by Norman Pelham-Wright was mounted with an end goal being to save the Mexican Hairless from extinction.
 Although no pure Xolos were found, the scientists did manage to find dogs that they took to the States, Canada and Europe with some dogs remaining in Mexico that could be used in a breeding programme to rescue the Xolo.
 Two years later in 1956, a male and female Xolo arrived at London Zoo.

 Today, the Mexican Hairless has become popular in many parts of the world, including here in the UK because they make such wonderful companions and family pets thanks to their kind, loyal and affectionate natures.
 However, puppies can often command a lot of money and breeders are hard to find which means that anyone wanting to share a home with a Mexican Hairless would need to register their interest with breeders and go on a waiting list for the pleasure of doing so.

 Height at the withers: Males 40 - 60 cm, Females 40 - 60 cm